Brazilian Demonstrators Fill the Streets, Unions Join In

 The demands include reducing fares and improving the quality of public transportation, more investment in public health and education instead of the huge expenditure of public money on the World Cup scheduled for next year, opposition to auctioning off Brazil’s petroleum reserves to private companies, reduction of working hours from the current 44 hours per week, stopping a bill to legalize outsourcing, and land reform, which has been frozen by the administration.

-Wednesday morning, union leaders met with President Dilma Roussef.
+Wednesday morning, union leaders met with President Dilma Rousseff.
 The president did not address any workers’ demands but called for reform of electoral laws.

 Her party, the Workers Party, was elected in 2002, raising workers’ expectations—which were not met.
 Although some measures in favor of the poor were taken, such as bolsa-família (an allowance for the very poor), the administration has carried out neoliberal policies benefiting big landowners, banks, and foreign corporations.